China proposes stricter rules but no ban on offshore listings - ExBulletin

-People are seen on Wall Street outside the New York Stock Exchange (NYSE) in New York, United States, March 19, 2021.
-PHOTO: REUTERS / Brendan McDermid / File Photo

-The Chinese securities watchdog on Friday proposed to tighten the rules governing the listing of Chinese companies abroad, which it said would improve supervision while allowing them to continue to do so, the latest in a series of regulatory measures taken by Beijing in 2021.
+BEIJING, Dec.24 (Reuters) – The Chinese securities supervisory body on Friday proposed to tighten the rules governing the listing of Chinese companies abroad, which it said would improve supervision while allowing them to continue to do so, the latest in a series of regulatory measures taken by Beijing in 2021.

 The draft rules, eagerly awaited by investors and published by the China Securities Regulatory Commission on its website, extend the CSRC’s oversight of offshore listings to Chinese companies with variable interest entity structures (VIE ).